The 2022 survey

 To further protect confidentiality, the data will not be reported for questions where a small number of responses are received.
 Further information about this can be found with the survey results technical documentation.

-The survey data – with NHS Number, postcode and date of birth, but not name and full address – will be shared with Public Health England for further analysis linked to the National Cancer Registration and Analysis Service database.
+The survey data – with NHS Number, postcode and date of birth, but not name and full address – will be shared with NHS Digital for further analysis linked to the National Cancer Registration and Analysis Service database.

 Information that does not directly identify you may be made available to research organisations.
 Any research organisation analysing the data will be subject to strict rules for the security and confidentiality of your information.
 They will not use your details for other purposes.